Home

 Open to all final year undergraduates studying at higher education institutions across the UK, this competition is an opportunity to expose your talent to thousands of readers – and win £5000!

-Please do continue to check this site for updates about next year’s competition, or follow us on Twitter and Facebook.
+Please do continue to check this site for updates, or follow us on Twitter and Facebook.

 If you have any further questions, please do contact us.
-You can email competitions@londonlibrary.co.uk
+You can email competitions @ londonlibrary.co.uk

 Suggested hashtag for the prize for Twitter users: #LLStudentPrize